cash2one/byp/README.md

 byp
 ===

+build yourown project
+[for internal use only]
-build yourown project [bitbucket is blocked so it's moved here]
+[bitbucket is blocked sometimes so it's moved here, with all important files removed]